 Student Support Services

-TRIO is our nation’s commitment to the dream of education for all Americans regardless of race, ethnic background or economic circumstances.
-The Center for Educational Opportunity (CeO) houses the federally-funded TRIO Student Support Services program.
-Student Support Services (SSS) provides many services similar to the CeO center including: academic advising, assistance with accessing campus services including financial aid, mentoring, tutoring, opportunities to participate in social/cultural activities, career/graduate school advising, and much more.
-Students interested in becoming an SSS participant must complete an application for the CeO program.
-For more information about the application process, please refer to our apply webpage.
+TRIO is our nation’s commitment to the dream of education for all Americans regardless of race, ethnic background, or economic circumstances.
+The Center for Educational Opportunity (CeO) houses the federally funded TRIO Student Support Services (SSS) and Student Support Services – STEM programs.
+Both SSS and SSS-STEM provide services including academic advising, assistance with accessing campus services including financial aid, mentoring, tutoring, opportunities to participate in social/cultural activities, career/graduate school advising, and much more.
+Students interested in becoming an SSS or SSS-STEM participant must complete an application.
+For more information about the application process, please refer to our page for prospective students found here.

 History of the TRiO Programs